 8 useless pieces of gear the military still issues out

-Every time a soldier steps into CIF, they are given a lot of gear — some necessary, like more uniforms, and some beloved, like the woobie.
+Every time a soldier steps into the Central Issue Facility, they are given a lot of gear — some necessary, like more uniforms, and some beloved, like the woobie.

 But there's a lot of gear that just never gets touched until the next time they come back to clear CIF.
 It's probably still in the same packaging it came in when it's turned over.

 This crap just sits in a duffle bag, shoved in the back of the closet.